MeghanMcCrory/AGILE-PM-MM/README.md

 # AGILE-PM-MM: Agile PM Candidate Exercise

-**Background:** This agenda serves to outline all pre-development activity for Meghan McCrory's Agile PM Candidate Exercies.
+**Summary:** This agenda serves to outline all pre-development activity for Meghan McCrory's Agile PM Candidate Exercies.

 # Agenda for Sprint 0